-The irony is, although it is possible to have fleas without pets, generally speaking pets actually attract the pests.
-Prevention is always better than the cure when it comes to pest control.
-Some basic pest prevention you can do it to make sure no leftover pet food is left out over night, and remove any animal waste in the house and the garden quickly.
+The irony is, although it is possible to have fleas without pets, generally speaking, pets actually attract the pests.
+Prevention is always better than a cure when it comes to pest control.
+Some basic pest prevention you can do it to make sure no leftover pet food is left out overnight, and remove any animal waste in the house and the garden quickly.

 When a rodent eats the bait, it causes them to have internal bleeding which puts them to sleep and then kills them.
 Unfortunately, if it is ingested by your pet it will have the same effect.

 So, extreme care needs to be taken.
 Bait is designed to look like food, so it attracts your pet to eat it.
 If you do have rodent baits around your home you need to keep them well away from your pets.
 You also need to check them very often for any dead rodents and dispose of the bodies in case your pet tries to eat them.